 First comes astrology, then comes crystals.
 Then comes witchcraft?
 It’s the seemingly logical and omnipresent order of supernatural techniques to bring sense into a world becoming increasingly hopeless and dystopian.
-In 2021, young people, including my hardly-young 30 year-old self, communicate through witchy memes, judge dates by their astrological sign and lay tarot cards to find out when the next paycheck is going to come in.
+In 2021, young people, including my hardly-young 30 year-old self, communicate through witchy memes, judge dates by their astrological sign, and lay tarot cards to find out when the next paycheck is going to come in.
 It’s our modern-day way of finding new truths in a paradigm that keeps serving up lies and tribulations.

-It’s no wonder then that TikTok, Gen Z’s favorite app, is full of tutorials for spells, spiritual hacks and even curses.
+It’s no wonder then that TikTok, Gen Z’s favorite app, is full of tutorials for spells, spiritual hacks, and even curses.
 Its prevalence is most noticeable among Berlin’s queer, hip, intersectionally aware community.
 I couldn’t help but wonder:

-Is there a cross-over between witchcraft and queerness, queer sex even?
+Is there a cross-over between witchcraft, queerness, or queer sex even?

 “Witchcraft is part of my culture.
 I’m Dominican and Colombian, in Latin America it’s completely normal to talk about it.
 However, colonialism brought Christianity to Latin America and many people there still call themselves Christians, although they also believe in other things and perform rituals.
 My grandma often talked about brujeria when I was a child and through her stories I began to create my fantasy world.
-I was raised very religious and through magic I was able to detach myself from that, decolonize myself.
-I started with tarot cards, a manifestation with candles and a small altar where I give my favorite liquor to my ancestors.”
+I was raised very religious and through magic I was both able to detach myself from it and decolonize myself.
+I started with tarot cards, a manifestation with candles, and a small altar where I give my favorite liquor to my ancestors.”

-Did you break away from your religion at the same time you realized you were queer, too?
+“Did you break away from your religion at the same time you realized you were queer, too?”

-It sounds like brujeria has played a big part in your life.
+"It sounds like brujeria has played a big part in your life."